ishika23/Internship-Daily-Blog/README.md

 **14th March to 18th March**
 ## SQL Server
 Advanced concept of SQL like stored procedure, functions, triggers and cursors were taught in this week.
 Downloaded Microsoft SQL server and learnt how to operate it.
-#### - Stored Procedure
+#### Stored Procedure
-* A stored procedure in SQL is a group of SQL statements that are stored together in a database.
+- A stored procedure in SQL is a group of SQL statements that are stored together in a database.
 Based on the statements in the procedure and the parameters you pass, it can perform one or multiple DML operations on the database, and return value, if any.

-#### - Triggers
+#### Triggers
-* A SQL trigger is a database object which fires when an event occurs in a database.
+- A SQL trigger is a database object which fires when an event occurs in a database.
 We can execute a SQL query that will "do something" in a database when a change occurs on a database table such as a record is inserted or updated or deleted.

-#### - Cursors
+#### Cursors
-* A cursor in SQL is a temporary work area created in system memory when a SQL statement is executed.
+- A cursor in SQL is a temporary work area created in system memory when a SQL statement is executed.
 A SQL cursor is a set of rows together with a pointer that identifies a current row.
 It is a database object to retrieve data from a result set one row at a time.

-#### - Error Handling
+#### Error Handling
-* Error handling refers to the response and recovery procedures from error conditions present in a software application.
+- Error handling refers to the response and recovery procedures from error conditions present in a software application.
 It is the process comprised of anticipation, detection and resolution of application errors, programming errors or communication errors.

 <!----------------------------------------------------------------------------------------------------------------------------->